den1s0v/reasoners-comparison/readme.md

 Inference engines (reasoners) considered by this study include the following:

-1. Pellet2 (SWRL) \(also provides a plugin for Protege) is the only OWL reasoner supporting SWRL built-ins (arithmetics, etc.).
+1. Pellet2 (`SWRL`) \(also provides a plugin for Protege) is the only `OWL` reasoner supporting SWRL built-ins (arithmetics, etc.).
-2. Apache Jena - RDF/OWL framework for Java having custom production rule syntax.
+2. Apache `Jena` - RDF/OWL framework for Java having custom production rule syntax.
-3. SWI-Prolog[10] with the semweb (rdf11) package for handling RDF data alongside prolog native predicates representing the domain rules.
+3. SWI-`Prolog` with the semweb (rdf11) package for handling RDF data alongside prolog native predicates representing the domain rules.
 4. Apache Jena ARQ - a `SPARQL` query processor capable running batches of SPARQL Update queries imitating production rules.
 5. Closed World Machine [seems impractical as not supported since 2008] - ancient reasoner written in Python 2 for RDF with its own rule syntax supporting some useful built-ins.
-6. Clingo - Answer Set Programming (ASP) tool that combines `gringo` grounder and `clasp` solver \(handles data as ASP facts, no native support for RDF).
+6. Clingo - Answer Set Programming (`ASP`) tool that combines `gringo` grounder and `clasp` solver \(handles data as ASP facts, no native support for RDF).
-7. DLV [seems impractical as not supported since 2012] - another  ASP  solver  using  a  dialect  of  ASP  slightly  different  from Clingo’s one.
+7. DLV [seems impractical as not supported since 2012] - another  ASP  solver  using  a  dialect  of  ASP  slightly  different  from Clingoâ€™s one.

 |        Feature        |    SWRL    | Jena Rules | SWI-Prolog + rdf11 |  SPARQL Update  | ASP (Clingo) |